Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: System Model

 \subsection{Signal Model}

-We consider uplink multiuser MIMO communication systems where the AP equipped with $N_r$ receive antennas concurrently communicates with $N_u$ single-antenna users.
+We consider uplink multiuser MIMO communication systems where the base station (BS) equipped with $N_r$ receive antennas concurrently communicates with $N_u$ single-antenna users.
 We suppose $N_r \gg N_u$ in the context of massive MIMO systems.
 Each antenna element has its own dedicated RF chain as well as individual in-phase and quadrature one-bit ADCs.
-We assume a block fading channel model whose channel matrix is invariant for $N_c$ coherent time slots.
+The wireless channel follows a block fading model whose channel matrix is invariant for $N_c$ coherent time slots.
 We then split the uplink transmission into a training phase with $N_t$ time slots and a data transmission phase with $N_d$ slots, i.e., $N_c=N_t+N_d$.

 During the training phase, each user transmits up to $N_t$ pilot symbols.
-We use $K$ to denote the number of possible pilot symbol combinations of $N_u$ users, e.g., $K=2^{N_u}$ for binary phase shift keying at all $N_u$ users.
-We also use $N_{\sf tr}$ to represent the number of transmissions of each combination.
-This implies $N_t \geq KN_{\sf tr}$ to learn the characteristics of all possible combinations.
+We use $K$ to denote the number of possible pilot symbol combinations of $N_u$ users. { When all users adopt an $M$-ary constellation, we have $K = M^{N_u}$, e.g., $K=2^{N_u}$ for binary phase shift keying at all $N_u$ users.
+In the considered system, each pilot symbol combination is transmitted $N_{\rm tr}$ times, which implies that the condition of $N_t = KN_{\sf tr}$ is necessary} to capture the characteristics of all possible combinations. { Accordingly, to reduce the overall training overhead, it is desirable to reduce both $N_{\rm tr}$ and $K$.
+In this paper, we focus on improving the learning-based one-bit ML detection performance by reducing the training repetition for each candidate vector, i.e. $N_{\rm tr}$, and we leave the problem of reducing $K$ as a future work.}